vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 I certify that...:

-- ...My app repository have a test folder that contains Unit Tests list and functional Tests
+- ...My app repository has a test folder that contains Unit Tests list and functional Tests
 - ...The App has been fully tested with a companion app or a CLI

 ### Compliance